opensearch-project/documentation-website/_api-reference/list/index.md

 Parameter | Description
 :--- | :--- |
 `v` |  Provides verbose output by adding headers to the columns.
-It also adds some formatting to help align each of the columns together.
+It also adds some formatting to help align each of the columns.
 All examples in this section include the `v` parameter.
 `help` | Lists the default and other available headers for a given operation.
 `h`  |  Limits the output to specific headers.
 `format` |  The format in which to return the result.
 Valid values are `json`, `yaml`, `cbor`, and `smile`.